Rhinox-Training/perceptor-weblogger-integration-server/README.md

 ![image](https://user-images.githubusercontent.com/29233947/223737933-2f7e07cb-9f27-4af6-8633-b4b2dde8bb5f.png)

 - copy the `config.example.json` and rename to `config.json`.
-change the `serverURL` in `config.json` to your database entry point link.
+change the `serverURL` in `config.json` to your datapoint configuration if you made custom-changes.

 #### run website